guillermoSb/uvg_redes_proyecto01_chat/README.md

 - [x] Group Chat
 - [x] Custom status and presence updates
 - [x] Add / Remove contacts

+## About the project
+The decission on typescript is based on the fact that it is a strongly typed language, which helps to avoid errors and makes the code more readable.
+It also has a lot of support and documentation.
+I decided to use [Clean Architecture](https://betterprogramming.pub/the-ultimate-clean-architecture-template-for-typescript-projects-e53936269bb9) as much as possible.
+The code is organized in: Domain, Infrastructure, Presentation and Use Cases.
+### Domain
+Contains datasources and entities.
+Datasources are the interfaces that define the methods that the infrastructure layer must implement.
+Entities are the objects that are used in the application.
+### Infrastructure
+Contains the implementation of the datasources defined in the domain layer.
+It also contains the implementation of the XMPP client.
+### Presentation
+Contains the implementation of the use cases.
+It also contains the implementation of the CLI.
+### Use Cases
+Contains the interfaces that define the methods that the presentation layer must implement.

 ## Author
 Guillermo Santos Barrios - 191517
 ## References